Home Lords Worship People Places People Contact

 Kersal Moor Racecourse

 Kersal Moor, first called Karsey or Carsall Moor, has seen human activity as far back as the Neolithic age.
 The Romans also used a track across the moor to reach their outpost at nearby Rainsough from the Roman Road that later fell into disuse but even later became Bury New Road (turnpiked in 1826).
-Rainsough was one of several roman outposts placed to the north of Manchester to protect the valuable woodland and the Roman fort of Mancunium/Mamucium .
+Rainsough was one of several Roman outposts placed to the north of Manchester to protect the valuable woodland and the Roman fort of Mancunium/Mamucium .
 Indeed in the 19th century the military importance of Manchester had remained, and after the events of Peterloo in 1819, the region had undergone militarisation in preparation of further unrest.
 In the summer of 1842 that unrest did indeed bubble up, and riots swept the North of England.

 During the early 19th century Kersal was being used as a gathering place for the political Chartist and Freetrade movements, strikers and the army.
 In 1812 the Louth (Ireland), Buckingham and Stirling Regiments encamped on the Moor, in 1818 striking coal miners gathered on the Moor, and again in 1832 the moor was used for a review of 3,000 troops by the commander in Chief Lord Hill.
 The Chartists held a meeting of a claimed 30,0000 on the moor in 1838 and in the summer of 1842 it was striking colliers, distancing themselves from Chartism who made use of the moor again.

-30,000 Chartists on Kersal MoorFergus O'Connor led a rally of 30,000 on Kersal Moor, after the Chartists had encouraged peopel in the region to take a day off and head to the moor.
+30,000 Chartists on Kersal MoorFergus O'Connor led a rally of 30,000 on Kersal Moor, after the Chartists had encouraged people in the region to take a day off and head to the moor.
 Chartism got its name from the People’s Charter, that listed the six main aims of the movement.
 These were:

 a vote for all men (over 21)